COVID vaccine may cause allergic reaction | DW | 11.12.2020

 The UK was the first country in the world to give a COVID vaccine emergency approval (EUA).
 The one that's been rolled out so far was developed by German pharmaceutical company, BioNTech, and its US partner, Pfizer.

-Almost the same day that it was approved, many hundreds of people got vaccinated.
+Almost the same day that it was approved, many hundreds of people got vaccinated — and two of them showed allergic reactions.

 Warning for people with allergies